 ICB WATCH – data collection October 2024

-Unsurprisingly, their primary focus for savings is their most significant area of expenditure: their workforce.
+Unsurprisingly, the primary focus for making these substantial savings is the NHSs most significant area of expenditure: its workforce.

-Nearly all of the lead decision-making bodies in each area (Integrated Care Boards) aim to restrict agency and bank staffing, which cost the NHS over £10bn last year.
+Lowdown researchers found that nearly all ICSs aim to restrict agency and bank staffing, which cost the NHS over £10bn last year.

-However, reducing expenditures on temporary staff is not sufficient for some ICBs to meet their savings targets, causing NHS leaders to order recruitment freezes, such as in Cornwall, Sussex, Cheshire, and Merseyside, or to leave vacant posts unfilled.
+However, for some ICSs to meet their savings targets, more than reducing temporary staff expenditures is required.
+This has caused NHS leaders to order recruitment freezes, such as in Cornwall, Sussex, Cheshire, and Merseyside, or to leave vacant posts unfilled.

 Here are four examples from our investigation.